Fully Transformer Networks for Semantic Image Segmentation

-\paragraph{\textbf{Datasets.}} PASCAL Context \cite{PContext} is an extension of the PASCAL VOC 2010 detection challenge.
+\textbf{Datasets.} PASCAL Context \cite{PContext} is an extension of the PASCAL VOC 2010 detection challenge.
 Due to the sparsity of some categories, a subset of 60 classes is more commonly used.
 For fair comparisons, we also use this 60 classes (59 classes and background) subset, which contains 4998 and 5105 images for training and validation, respectively.
-ADE20K \cite{ADE20K} is a more challenging scene parsing dataset, which is split into 20210, 2000 and 3352 images for training, validation and testing, respectively, with 150 fine-grained object categories.
+ADE20K \cite{ADE20K} is a more challenging scene parsing dataset, which is split into 20210, 2000, and 3352 images for training, validation and testing, respectively, with 150 fine-grained object categories.
 COCO-Stuff-10K \cite{caesar2018coco} has 9000 training images and 1000 testing images with 182 categories, which is referred as COCO-Stuff in this paper.

-\paragraph{\textbf{Experimental Details.}} We optimize our models using AdamW \cite{AdamW} with a batch size of 16.
-The total iterations are set to 80k, 160k and 100k for PASCAL Context, ADE20K and COCO-Stuff respectively.
-The initial learning rate is set to 2e-5 with polynomial decay scheduler and weight decay 0.
+\textbf{Experimental Details.} We optimize our models using AdamW \cite{AdamW} with a batch size of 16.
+The total iterations are set to 80k, 160k and 100k for PASCAL Context, ADE20K, and COCO-Stuff, respectively.
+The initial learning rate is set to 6e-5 with a polynomial decay scheduler and weight decay 0.01.
 During training, data augmentation in all the experiments consists of three steps: (i) random horizontal flipping, (ii) random scale with factors between 0.5 and 2, (iii) random cropping 480 for PASCAL Context and 512 for ADE20K and COCO-Stuff.
 During inference, the multi-scale (MS) (factors vary from 0.5 to 1.75 with 0.25 as interval) mIoU is reported.
 For a fair comparison, we simply apply the cross-entropy loss and synchronized BN.
-Auxiliary losses are added to the output of each FPT branch with a weight of 0.1, which is slightly beneficial to the precise prediction.
+Similar to Swin \cite{Swin}, we add auxiliary loss to the output of stage 3 of PGT with the weight of 0.4.